MaxPaiPai/2021-Hurricane-Season/grace/readme.md

 ### Result Interpretation
+All gauges added observed zero surge and simulated zero surge.

 ## Conclusion
-This is a special example because all
+This is a special example because all guages reported nothing really significant.
+But

 Author: Jinpai (Max) Zhao